simon-norman/ui-forty-winks/README.md

 # UI Forty Winks

 This is the frontend for the forty winks app.
-Forty Winks enables users to book shelter accommodation for homeless people.
+Forty Winks enables users to purchase vouchers that can be redeemed at participating shelter accommodation for homeless people.

 The production version is here: https://ui-forty-winks.herokuapp.com/.

 The backend api repository can be found here: https://github.com/simon-norman/api-forty-winks

 ## How to run

+Clone this repo and perform `npm install` command Ensure that you have followed the commands for How To Run from the backend api repository

 ### In development mode: `npm run start-dev`